Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/details.md

 ## Debug Raycast

 If you turn on debug mode (the mod option), you can press P to shoot a ray where you're looking.
-This will print location info to the console that you can paste into your console, as well as paths that you can explore further in Unity Explorer.
+This will print location info to the console that you can paste into your configs, as well as paths that you can explore further in Unity Explorer.
 Of note: the rotation of the raycast will have the up direction facing away from the ground/wall/ceiling and the forward direction facing you.

 ## Unity Explorer